Summer 2014 Community Service Fellows

-Gege Wang (MLA I 2016) will be working with the Community Design Resource Center of Boston (CDRC) to undertake the special project of creating a “Fit City Boston” book(let).
+Gege Wang (MLA I 2016) worked with the Community Design Resource Center of Boston (CDRC) to undertake the special project of creating a “Fit City Boston” book(let).
 The project outlines Fit City design concepts, catalogs related design projects by the CDRC and others, and highlights examples of Fit design principles by Boston area architects and/or in Boston area neighborhoods.

-Carly Gertler (MArch I AP 2015) will be working with the MASS Design Group (Boston office) and the African Wildlife Foundation to support the strategic visioning, conceptual design, and design development for the ACS schools in Rwanda.
+Carly Gertler (MArch I AP 2015) worked with the MASS Design Group (Boston office) and the African Wildlife Foundation to support the strategic visioning, conceptual design, and design development for the ACS schools in Rwanda.

-Jean You (MAUD/MDes 2015) will be interning with the City of Cambridge Dept. of Public Works.
+Jean You (MAUD/MDes 2015) interened with the City of Cambridge Dept. of Public Works.
 The focus of her project involves leading the development of an interactive web/mobile platform that capitalizes on the large quantities of materials left on the curbs during the annual student moves on June 1st and September 1st.

-Jefferson Mao (MUP 2015) will be interning with Just-A-Start in Cambridge.
-He will be conducting market analysis of Cambridge low income home owners and their need for home improvement loans (HIP), researching best practices nationally for similar HUD funded HIP programs, management and file review for HIP clients, and developing marketing material (including website) to help increase use of subsidized home improvement loans.
+Jefferson Mao (MUP 2015) interned with Just-A-Start in Cambridge.
+He conducted market analyses of Cambridge low income home owners and their need for home improvement loans (HIP), researching best practices nationally for similar HUD funded HIP programs, management and file review for HIP clients, and developing marketing material (including website) to help increase use of subsidized home improvement loans.

-Jennifer Saura (MLA I 2015) will be working with the Quito Lab in Cambridge (in collaboration with MIT Media Lab).
-She will be conducting research to explore the impact of technology and innovation on improving opportunities for students and others living in the greater community of Quito, Ecuador.
+Jennifer Saura (MLA I 2015) worked with the Quito Lab in Cambridge (in collaboration with MIT Media Lab).
+She conducted research to explore the impact of technology and innovation on improving opportunities for students and others living in the greater community of Quito, Ecuador.
 Jennifer will be working with Ramiro Almeida (Loeb Fellow ‘13), Founder and Director of Quito Lab.
 (Funding through the Doebele Fellowship).

-Jon Springfield (MUP 2015) will be interning with the Department of Neighborhood Development, City of Boston.
-Jon will be combining on-the-ground community engagement with data collection, asset mapping, and policy writing to provide DND with important and actionable data regarding their Choice Neighborhood Grant implementation process.
+Jon Springfield (MUP 2015) interned with the Department of Neighborhood Development, City of Boston.
+Jon combined on-the-ground community engagement with data collection, asset mapping, and policy writing to provide DND with important and actionable data regarding their Choice Neighborhood Grant implementation process.

-Joyce Lee (MUP 2015) will be working with the Affordable Housing Institute in Boston, an organization which researches and recommends policies to better serve urban communities facing housing challenges.
-She will participate in research related to rapid migration to concentrated areas, whether for religious, recreational, post-disaster, or refugee purposes.
-Joyce will also be writing a blog on global housing issues.
+Joyce Lee (MUP 2015) worked with the Affordable Housing Institute in Boston, an organization which researches and recommends policies to better serve urban communities facing housing challenges.
+She participated in research related to rapid migration to concentrated areas, whether for religious, recreational, post-disaster, or refugee purposes.
+Joyce also blogged on global housing issues.

-Kanika Arora (MDes 2015) will be working with the Boston Redevelopment Authority.
-She will be researching and studying the E+ programs to develop a compilation of ‘best practices’ to promote and further advance building practices related to neighborhood development and energy efficient affordable housing.
+Kanika Arora (MDes 2015) worked with the Boston Redevelopment Authority.
+She researched and studyied the E+ programs to develop a compilation of ‘best practices’ to promote and further advance building practices related to neighborhood development and energy efficient affordable housing.

-Margaret Scott (MUP 2015) will be an intern at the HUD Office for International and Philanthropic Innovation (IPI) in Washington, D.C.
-Her summer work will focus on research initiatives and writing through a series of “white papers” to be used by IPI, the Policy Development and Research Department (PD&R).
+Margaret Scott (MUP 2015) interned at the HUD Office for International and Philanthropic Innovation (IPI) in Washington, D.C.
+Her summer work focused on research initiatives and writing through a series of “white papers” to be used by IPI, the Policy Development and Research Department (PD&R).

-Michael Haggerty (MArch I 2017) will be working with MASS Design Group in Boston.
-He will primarily work to develop a guide for participatory methods and constituency engagement that the office will utilize for outreach, project development, and design.
+Michael Haggerty (MArch I 2017) worked with MASS Design Group in Boston.
+His primarily work was to develop a guide for participatory methods and constituency engagement that the office will utilize for outreach, project development, and design.